colkito/bitpay-rates/README.md

 A tiny (and zero-deps) wrapper for the [BitPay](https://bitpay.com/rates) Rates API.
 Now written in TypeScript.

-This module returns a `Promise` but can be used with `Callback` as well. ✨
+This module returns a `Promise` but can be used with a `Callback` as well. ✨

 ## Requirements

 - nodejs >= 10.x

 ## Installing